The foreign editor, in plush surroundings (7)

 'the foreign editor in' is the wordplay.

-'the foreign' becomes 'swish' (I can't justify this - if you can you should believe this answer much more).
+'the foreign' becomes 'swish' (I can't justify this - if you can you should give a lot more credence to this answer).

 'editor' becomes 'ed' (abbreviation).